Election Results

 I’ve spent most of my life in the Yarra Ranges, having arrived with my parents as a seven year old from England before settling in Mooroolbark.

-I have been a member of Victoria Police for just over thirty years and I currently work at the Lilydale Police Station.
+I have been a member of Victoria Police for just over thirty four years and I currently work at the Mooroolbark Police Station.
 I have been an operational officer all my career having worked as a detective, traffic management, and special duties.

 I love the Yarra Ranges and I’m committed to protecting what is special about this area and providing opportunities for people to keep living here as they age.
 My priorities during my term as a Councillor have included the tackling community safety issues such as graffiti, and road safety and I would also like to see bike paths extended, the Lilydale to Healesville rail trail development commence, and progress on the Lilydale bypass.